 - We believe people most impacted by inequities should be at the center of solutions.
-We believe in and support community self-determination. - We believe that history, context, and legacy must be learned and acknowledged. - We know that racism has been fundamental to Washington's formation.
+We believe in and support community self-determination. - We believe that history, context, and legacy is important and should be acknowledged. - We know that racism has been fundamental to Washington's formation.
 Our institutions will continue to perpetuate racism unless we proactively work to end it.
-We are committed to antiracism. - We believe building trust takes time and we commit to building long-term relationships to develop meaningful partnerships with communities. - We believe philanthropy has a responsibility to being transparent and accountable, and we commit to sharing information with our partners. - We strive to show up with humility. - We believe in community-led learning.
+We are committed to antiracism. - We believe building trust takes time and we commit to building long-term relationships to develop meaningful partnerships with communities. - We believe philanthropy has a responsibility to be transparent and accountable, and we commit to share information with our partners. - We strive to show up with humility.

+- We recognize our organizational privilege and the structural power that comes with our role as a funder. - We believe in centering learning.
 We commit to learn about and center community strengths.
-We commit to bringing back what we learn from communities so that GHF as an organization can be transformed by these experiences. - We believe community insights can fill in gaps and provide important perspectives on quantitative data.
-We expect to have the data we gather to be deepened by the lived experience of those most impacted by health inequities. - We acknowledge that multiple and contradictory truths are real. - We recognize our organizational privilege and the structural power that comes with our role as a funder.
+We commit to bringing back what we learn from leaders and organizations so that Group Health Foundation as an organization can be transformed by these experiences. - We believe community insights can fill in gaps and provide important perspectives on quantitative data.
+We expect to have the data we gather to be deepened by the lived experience of those most impacted by health inequities.
+We commit to updating our materials to reflect what we've learned. - We acknowledge that multiple and contradictory truths are real.